frankheat/offsecnotes/content/android/vulnerabilities/bypass-binary-protections.md

 ---
-title: "Bypass Binary Protections"
+title: "Bypass binary protections"
 weight: 1
 description: "Learn how to bypass common binary protections such as SSL pinning, root detection, and emulator detection.
 This guide covers identification techniques and practical methods using tools like Frida and Objection."
 ---

-# Bypass Binary Protections
+# Bypass binary protections

 ## Identify compilers, packers, obfuscators